Rabeea-S/aws-lambda-runtime-interface-emulator-changed-payload-size/README.md

 * `AWS_LAMBDA_FUNCTION_MEMORY_SIZE`
 * `AWS_LAMBDA_SERVER_MAX_INVOCATIONS`

+Request headers:
+* `forward-response` to forward api response to server

 ## Level of support

 You can use the emulator to test if your function code is compatible with the Lambda environment, executes successfully